-The next morning after some fitful sleep, it felt good to find some of the clothing dry from the last few days of rain.
-I’d laid all my gear and electronics out on the bed to air out from the rain and condensation and luckily everything was dry from the warmer temps.
+The next morning, after some fitful sleep, it felt good to find some of my clothing dry from the last few days of rain.
+I’d laid all my gear and electronics out on the bed to air out from the rain and condensation, and luckily everything was dry from the warmer temperatures of the coast.

-The hospedaje offered no breakfast so we grabbed a tuk-tuk to the town square and found a place serving breakfast.
+The hospedaje offered no breakfast, so we grabbed a tuk-tuk to the town square and found a place serving some hot food.

-Lima was a couple of hours away on Google maps, so I added an hour mentally and planned the route for the city.
-Luis, the Chilean rider we’d met the night before, had suggested Lucky Lodge in Lima since the owner is a motorcyclist and had a small garage if work needed to be done.
+Lima was a couple of hours ride away, according to my Google maps app, so I added an extra hour mentally and planned the route for the big city.
+Luis, the Chilean rider we’d met the night before, had suggested Lucky Lodge hostel in Lima since the owner is a motorcyclist and had a small garage if work needed to be done.

-As we loaded the bikes and I loaded the GPS coordinates, we waved goodbye to the Colombians leaving the Dakar for home, and rolled out for the highway south and a new city, but more importantly for me, a place to repair the rear shock which was endangering the handling of the bike.
+We loaded the bikes and I loaded the GPS coordinates, then waved goodbye to the Colombians leaving the Dakar race for home, and rolled out for the highway south and a new city, but more importantly for me, a place to repair the blown rear shock which was endangering the handling of the bike.

-The sands kicked up, and the ride was in buffeting winds all the way.
+The blowing sands kicked up and the ride was in buffeting winds all the way.
 The terrain began to appear as if we were in Morocco or the Sahara, giant dunes and clouds of dust blowing ahead.
-Tiny shacks littered the landscape and it was hard to tell if they were homes or some form of mining claims.
+Tiny shacks littered the landscape and it was hard to tell if they were homes or some form of mining claims or who knows what.

-To the right the Pacific provided the winds and eternal sand, which covered distant mountainsides and created massive dunes everywhere.
-I guess I had no concept of the Peruvian coast and towns, but I felt like I’d gotten lost and ended up in Africa.
-The concept of being in snow and cold and three hours later riding in North Africa was hard to grasp.
-Nearing Lima and seeing the brown, windswept mud brick buildings laid out across a desert just didn’t compute.
+To my right, the Pacific provided the winds and eternal sand, which covered distant mountainsides and created massive dunes everywhere.
+I guess I had no concept of the Peruvian coast and towns, but I felt like I’d gotten lost and ended up in North Africa.
+The concept of riding in snow, sleet and cold and then three hours travel later riding in North Africa was hard to grasp.
+Nearing Lima and seeing the brown, windswept, mud brick buildings laid out across a desert just didn’t compute in my mind.
 I enjoyed the sensory experience however.
 Ride to Peru and get a free trip to the Sahara!

-Our destination lay in the upscale area of Miraflores, on the southern side of Lima and after being warned by everyone about the horrendous traffic we elected to try the coastal streets rather than the main highway, exiting into Callao and entering the city from the north.
-The traffic didn’t seem too bad other than choke points by the airport shipping terminals.
-It took an hour or more but we made Miraflores and found the GPS had taken us to a commercial plaza of sorts.
-We couldn’t see the hostel but a guard unchained the plaza entry and we found it tucked away amidst restaurants in a quiet corner.
+Our destination lay in the upscale neighborhood of Miraflores on the southern side of Lima.
+After being warned by everyone about the horrendous traffic we elected to try the local coastal streets rather than the main highway, exiting into Callao and entering the city from the north.
+The traffic didn’t seem too bad, other than choke points near the airport shipping terminals.
+It took an hour or more but we made the Miraflores district and found that the GPS had taken us to a commercial building plaza.
+We couldn’t see the hostel, but a guard unchained the plaza entry and we rode in to find Lucky Lodge tucked away amidst restaurants in a quiet corner.

 The bike was pretty clean from the mud of the mountains after several hours in rain the previous day

 Ernesto the owner and a couple of other moto travelers were outside by their bikes.
 Ernesto showed us the garage and his current restoration project, a rare BSA Rocket 3 from the mid 60’s.
 The hostel was pricey but I didn’t care.
-It was nice, quiet and had a big room with windows.
-I’d barely even looked at a map, having been so focused on the bike and it’s potential for seal failure or TPS problems, and now the blown rear shock, that I just needed to delete everything mentally and reboot.
+It was nice, quiet and I got a big room with windows.
+I’d barely even looked at a map, having been so focused on the bike and it’s potential problems, and now the blown rear shock, that I just needed to delete everything mentally and reboot.

 The other incident I'd had a few days before was similar, making a turn in Trujillo to find a mini-bus in my lane coming full speed to make a pass to get in front of a vehicle before the stop light.
-It was so close I cringed in anticipation but some how missed him.
-At the next traffic circle Ward came up under me in the turn, showing me two fingers about 2 inches apart with a big grin and shaking head.
+It was so close I cringed in anticipation but somehow miraculously missed him.
+At the next traffic circle, Ed rode up under me in the turn, showing me how close it had been, with two fingers about 2 inches apart, a big grin and shaking his head.

 Still buzzed from adrenaline, the street seemed deserted, dusty and nothing but walled compounds.
-The GPS said TT was here, but nothing was apparent.
-We stopped and made the corner to find shade.
+The GPS said Touratech was here, but nothing was apparent.
+No signs, no nothing but high concrete walls along the street.
+We made the corner and stopped to find shade from the heat.
 My apps all said it was near us, but we couldn’t find it.
-Then Ward spotted a guy to ask if he might know and it turned out he was wearing a Touratech t-shirt, pointing us a half block back to a brick wall with a gate and a single yellow line painted over the door.
+Then Ed spotted a guy to ask if he might know and it turned out he was wearing a Touratech t-shirt, pointing us a half block back to a brick wall with a gate and a single yellow line painted over the door.

 After drooling at the place a bit, I took Ivan over to check out the bike, holding it while he thrashed on the rear and said they’d figure out what was going on.
-He said they had parts and the ability to totally rebuild the shocks and repressurize with nitrogen.
-It was a relief and I hoped the problem could be resolved without another wait for parts to be shipped in.
-It was nice to be in a state of the art place and felt like I was in good hands.
+He said they had parts and the ability to totally rebuild the shocks and re-pressurize with nitrogen.
+It was a huge relief and I hoped the problem could be resolved without another wait for parts to be shipped in.
+It was comforting to be in a state-of-the-art shop specializing in big adventure motorcycles and felt like I was in good hands.

-They hailed a cab for me and Ward followed on his 800 back to the hostel.
-That night we shared stories with the few other riders staying there, heading both north and south with their stories and hopes and questions and suggestions.
+They hailed a cab for me and Ed followed on his 800 back to the hostel.
+That night we shared stories with the few other riders staying there, of whom were heading both north and south.